n-roz/workday-scheduler/README.md

-# Third-Party APIs: Work Day Scheduler Starter Code
+# Third-Party APIs: Work Day Scheduler
 HTML, CSS, and jQuery

 A simple calendar application that allows a user to save events for each hour of the workday.